 Chandra: Often education and educators forget that the texts we use in classrooms, particularly in literature classes, were often popular when they were published.
 I would want students to understand that popular media and mediums can be the sources of new common educational texts.
 I would also, as others have mentioned, want students to understand that women are not new to the comic or sci-fi or “geek” community, but that we have always been participants and creators in these fields and that sometimes our creations are more violent than those created by men.
 I think highlighting the variety of perspectives and approaches to life that women hold works to challenge assumptions regarding what women can or want to do.

-In the trade paperback collected edition, the backmatter has been cut and instead replaced with this single page of discussion questions.
+In the trade paperback collected edition, the backmatter has been cut and instead replaced with a single page of discussion questions.
 What do you think of the discussion guide questions?
 Would you use them in your course?

 Andrea: Ugh, allegory.
 I hate to encourage the idea that anything in a creative work is an allegory for anything outside it unless said work is obviously allegorical.
 On that note, I’d say a lot of these questions get at things worth discussing, but many of them I’d want to rephrase and/or further contextualize before actually using them in a classroom setting.
 To take one example, the question about the paratextual community around Bitch Planet would, I think, be better phrased in terms of what about the comic is powering that paratextual stuff (you could also say “apparatus,” if you wanted to get super theory about it).
 What about the comic has people frequently getting tattoos of the non-compliant symbol?
 How do we interpret those ads, either in the world of the comic or in ours?
 And so on and so forth.